CovertLab/WholeCellEcoliRelease/docs/google-cloud.md

    use it for interactive Gaia operations in a Python terminal.
    * `wcm.py` will print the workflow's timestamped name, e.g.
    `WCM_$USER_20190725.160911`, with your local user name.
-   Watch for this workflow name in the logs.
+   You can filter the logs for this name.
+   * `wcm.py` also prints the workflow step names.
+These names are handy if you want to change the code and rerun particular steps without starting all over.

 ## Watch it run